Keyboard shortcuts

 Naming

-The basic rule consists in using :
+The basic rule (C-CASE) consists in using:

-• UpperCamelCase for types, traits, enum variants,
+• UpperCamelCase for types, traits, enum variants, and generic type parameters,

-• snake_case for functions, methods, macros, variables and modules,
+• snake_case for functions, methods, macros, variables, and modules,

-• SCREAMING_SNAKE_CASE for statics and constants,
+• SCREAMING_SNAKE_CASE for statics, constants, and generic constant parameters,

 • 'lowercase for lifetimes.